luavela/luavela/INSTALL.rst

 should be available from scratch.

-Given the scarce list of dependencies, building and running on other Ubuntu x64 versions (or other Linux x64 distributions) should work fine as well, but is not officially supported at the moment.
+Given the scarce list of dependencies, building and running on other Ubuntu x64 versions (or other Linux x64 distributions) should work fine as well.

-For building on macOS you will need Command Line Tools and cmake.
+For building on macOS you will additionally need Command Line Tools.

 To get a better grasp of what software you'll need for building and testing, please check with the dependency lists for Ubuntu 18.04: